KenKundert/why-invest-in-bitcoin/README.rst

 devastating.
 Imagine you are a young person new to the workforce.
 You have some savings but no assets.
 On a good day those assets are receding at a rate of 5-8% a year, making it extremely difficult for you to gain any wealth.
 But this year, the situation is much worse.
-Furthermore, even being their prime salary growth years, they are unlikely to get 5-8% raises every year, yet alone a 20% raise during an economic collapse, so they continue to fall and further behind.
+Furthermore, even being in their prime salary growth years, they are unlikely to get 5-8% raises every year, yet alone a 20% raise during an economic collapse, so they continue to fall and further behind.